Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

-On the other hand, the larger phase decoherence of component A as $f_A \rightarrow 0$ can be understood by the combined effects of a larger number of $B$ atoms and also of the broadening of component B distribution in each B well and the narrowing of the A distribution in each A well.
-Due to the repulsive nature of interspecies interaction, the minimized Hamiltonian is found in the balance between reducing the spatial overlap of the two-components' amplitudes and weakening the intraspecies interaction energies of each component.
-The competition between the interaction strengths of two components generates one component's localization and the other component's delocalization as the population ratio $q$ changes.
+We now analyze phase coherence of component A. For a bosonic mixture with a low population of component B, $f_{B} \simeq 0$, the optical lattice alone does not substantially induce loss of phase coherence of component A. As $f_B$ increases, however, component A loses more phase coherence.
+The larger phase decoherence of component A as $f_A \rightarrow 0$ can be understood by the broadening of component B distribution enhanced by the narrowing of the A distribution.
+Due to the repulsive nature of interspecies interaction, the minimum energy is found in the balance between reducing the spatial overlap of the two-components' amplitudes and weakening the intraspecies interaction energies of each component.